APS Employment Database interactive interface (APSEDii)

 View the APS employee transfer details by agency dashboard.

-This Transfers at Agency Level dashboard provides transfer details about the whole APS or by agency during the financial year from 2002-03 to 2021-22.
-All agencies with fewer than three transfers during the financial year have been grouped together to ensure employee privacy.
+This Transfers at Agency Level dashboard provides transfer details about the whole APS or by agency during the calendar year from 2005 to 2024.
+All agencies with fewer than three transfers during the calendar year have been grouped together to ensure employee privacy.

 Details provided include the number of employees transferred by classification, educational qualification, age group, the state where the employees work and the type of transfer.
-Headcount and percentages are presented for the diversity measures: non-English speaking background (NESB), employees with a disability and for Indigenous employees.
-The proportion of part-time employees transferred during the financial year is also provided.
-This dashboard provides a trend in transfers by gender from 2002-03.
-All details can be filtered at the agency level for any chosen financial year.
+Headcount and percentages are presented for the diversity measures: employees with a disability, employees that are culturally and linguistically diverse, and for Indigenous employees.
+The proportion of part-time employees transferred during the calendar year is also provided.
+This dashboard provides a trend in transfers by gender from 2005.
+All details can be filtered at the agency level for any chosen calendar year

 View the APS Employment Data Release and data tables.